Map of Solstice

 Penrose stairs

-In fact, it won the December 2014 "Map of the Month" on VGMaps.com.
+In part due to this, it won the December 2014 "Map of the Month" on VGMaps.com.

-In addition, it has been featured in Video Game Maps: NES & Famicom, a book by Brian Riggsbee released in April 2022.
-(Under a special commercial license.)
+In addition, it has been featured (with permission) in Video Game Maps: NES & Famicom, a celebratory book by Brian Riggsbee released in April 2022.